Aspect-aware matching

 The control panel

 Great defaults out of the box — but every part is yours to tune.
-Here's the whole workflow — panel, menus and toolbars — in plain English.
+The panel opens in a clean Basic view; one click on Advanced reveals the full toolbox.
+Here's the whole workflow — panel, toolbars and menus — in plain English.

 How each island lands in its trim.